Jewish Agency for Israel: Non-Zionists representation

 Those participating included Sholem Asch, H.N.
 Bialik, Leon Blum, Albert Einstein, Immanuel Löw, Lord Melchett and Herbert Samuel.
 American non-Zionists received 44 of the 112 seats allotted to non-Zionists.
 The British Board of Deputies joined as a constituent body.

 Weizmann was criticized for being too pro-British.
 When the 1930 White Paper was published recommending restricting Jewish immigration, his position became untenable and he resigned from the ZO and the Jewish Agency.
 He protested that the British had betrayed their commitment expressed in the Balfour Declaration and that he could no longer work with them.
 Nahum Sokolow, who had been elected to succeed Weizmann, remained in his position.
-Arthur Ruppin succeeded Sokolow as Chairman of the Jewish Agency in 1933 and David Ben-Gurion and Moshe Shertok joined the executive.
-In 1935, Ben-Gurion was elected Chairman of the Agency to succeed Ruppin.
+Arthur Ruppin succeeded Sokolow as chairman of the Jewish Agency in 1933 and David Ben-Gurion and Moshe Shertok joined the executive.
+In 1935, Ben-Gurion was elected chairman of the agency to succeed Ruppin.

 In 1937 The Peel Commission published its report into the disturbances of the year before.
 For the first time, partition and the setting up of a Jewish State was recommended.
-The 1937 Zionist Congress rejected the Commission's conclusions, a majority insisting that the Balfour Declaration referred to all of Palestine and Transjordan, but the executive was authorized to continue exploring what the "precise terms" were.
+The 1937 Zionist Congress rejected the commission's conclusions, a majority insisting that the Balfour Declaration referred to all of Palestine and Transjordan, but the executive was authorized to continue exploring what the "precise terms" were.
 This decision revealed differences within the Jewish Agency, with the non-Zionists disagreeing with the decision and some calling for a conference of Jews and Arabs.

 In 1947 the last non-Zionist member of the Jewish Agency, Werner Senator, resigned and while the 50 percent participation of non-Zionists in the Agency before had not worked in practice, the Jewish Agency and the World Zionist Organization now became de facto identical.

 Organization

 From 1929 to 1948, the Jewish Agency was organized into four departments: the Government Department (performing foreign relations on behalf of the Jewish community of Palestine); the Security Department; the Aliyah Department, and the Education Department.
 The Jewish Agency Executive included David Ben-Gurion as chairman, and Rabbi Yehuda Leib Maimon and Yitzhak Gruenbaum, among others.

 The Jewish Agency was (and is still) housed in a fortress-like building in the Rehavia neighborhood of Jerusalem.
 The land for the Rehavia neighborhood had been purchased in 1922 by the Palestine Land Development Corporation, and construction of the Jewish Agency headquarters was paid for by the ZO.
 The three-winged structure with a large open courtyard was designed by Yochanan Rattner.
 Along with the Jewish Agency it also houses the headquarters of the JNF and Keren Hayesod-United Israel Appeal.
-On March 11, 1948, a bomb planted in the courtyard of the building by Arab militants killed 13 and wounded many others.
-The Keren Hayesod wing was completely destroyed.
-Leib Yaffe, director-general of Keren Hayesod, was among those killed in the bombing.